E5 and H5 Series Shinkansen: H5 series

 Details of the new H5 series trains on order were announced by JR Hokkaido in April 2014.
 The first set, H1, was shipped from Kawasaki Heavy Industries in Kobe to Hakodate Depot in October 2014.
 The second set was also delivered in October 2014.

-In November 2014, JR Hokkaido officially announced details of the bodyside logos to be applied to the trains, combining an outline of Hokkaido with an image intended to portray the gyrfalcon native to Hokkaido.
+In November 2014, JR Hokkaido officially announced details of the body side logos to be applied to the trains, combining an outline of Hokkaido with an image intended to portray the gyrfalcon native to Hokkaido.

 Slow-speed test-running on the Hokkaido Shinkansen tracks within Hokkaido commenced from 1 December 2014, with the maximum speed of 260 km/h reached on 26 December.
 Test-running on the Tōhoku Shinkansen south of Shin-Aomori commenced in November 2015.

 Fleet list

 E5

+Set U1 was the prototype set and originally numbered S11, it was modified February 2013.

 As of 6 August 2023, the fleet is as follows.